How many tattoo removal sessions to remove a tattoo?

 On average a person will need between 6-12 treatments laser tattoo removal treatments.
 However, some people need less, some may need more.

-We can only estimate how many treatments for laser tattoo removal.
-Based on the following variables:
+We can only estimate how many treatments to remove a tattoo and these are based on the following:

 Certain colours are easier to remove than others.
 Black and darker inks are easier to get rid of.
 This is because black ink absorbs all wavelengths of light.